Renting Space in a Community Garden

 A place for residents to garden

-The Gardens on Spring Creek currently manages six locations for community gardening.
-Four are in public parks around the city of Fort Collins: Buckingham Park, Edora Park, Rogers Park and English Ranch Park.
-One is located at the Senior Center and the sixth is at the Gardens on Spring Creek.
+The Gardens on Spring Creek currently manages seven locations for community gardening.
+Five are in public parks around the city of Fort Collins: Buckingham Park, Edora Park, Rogers Park, Rolland Moore and English Ranch Park.
+One is located at the Senior Center and one is at the Gardens on Spring Creek.
 The community garden at The Gardens opened in 2004, while establishment of the offsite gardens began in 2013, and has been expanding ever since.

 At the Community Gardens, residents can grow their own fruits, vegetables, herbs, and annual flowers in a 10' x 15' plot in a securely fenced area.
 Amenities include a tool shed, picnic table, compost bins, access to water and hoses.
 Gardeners are asked to provide their own tools, plants, and other supplies.